Idea-Pool/aws-testing/docs/cloud.md

 To learn more about Cloud Computing, one good source is <https://www.guru99.com/cloud-computing-for-beginners.html>{:target="_blank"}.

 {: .questions }
-> 1. What are the three main types of clouds in terms of ownership and security?
+> 1. What are the three main cloud types in terms of ownership and security?
 > 1. Define public, private, and hybrid clouds and provide a brief explanation of their characteristics.
 > 1. What is the difference between IaaS, PaaS, and SaaS?
 Provide a concise definition for each.
 > 1. Explain how each service model offloads responsibilities to the cloud provider and impacts ownership and management for organizations.